GrosSacASac/DOM99/readme.md

 You can add a class to your app element container like "not-ready".
 Then in your css display that .not-ready with a loading animation.
 Once you have initialized everything you can remove the "not-ready" class name.

+You can change the DOM99 syntax.
+To do that follow the instructions in js/dom99ConfigurationExample.js

 ##Performance

 ###General Tips